equinor/ert/docs/user/localization/index.rst

    ``(x1,y1), (x2,y2), (x3,y3), ...``

-   The polygon should not be explicitly closed - i.e. you should in general have
+   The polygon should not be explicitly closed --- i.e., you should in general have

    ``(x1,y1) != (xn,yn).``

-   The polygon will be stored under the name ``POLYGON_NAME`` - which should later be used when referring to the polygon in region select operations.
+   The polygon will be stored under the name ``POLYGON_NAME`` --- which should later be used when referring to the polygon in region select operations.